klein-language/klein/README.md

 - More built-in functionality for tables and lists
 - Less ways of doing the same thing

+Af a glance, Klein is a statically, structurally typed interpreted multi-paradigm scripting language.

 ## Installation

 ### Building From Source